alexsave/CanvasExec/README.md

 - Point to CanvasExec/chrome_ext
 - Open any chat with canvas and enjoy!

+On the first run from a new tab, you'll have to confirm that you want to run.
+This is for security purposes, becuase otherwise it's possible another process connects to this and runs arbitrary code.

 To support running various languages, run these as needed
 - `brew install python`